-(9) Such a means of access to a computer system is often referred to as a "back door" to the system
+Such a means of access to a computer system is often referred to as a "back door" to the

-(10) NSFNET performance statistics have been collected, processed, stored, and reported by the Merit Network since 1988, in the early stages of the NSFNET project.
-During December 1994, the numbers contained in Merit's statistical reports began to decrease, as NSFNET traffic began to migrate to the new NSF network architecture.
-In the new architecture, traffic is exchanged at interconnection points called NAPs (Network Access Points.)
-Each NAP provides a neutral interconnection point for U.S.-based and international network service providers.
-On April 30, 1995, the NSFNET Backbone Service successfully made the transition to the new network architecture.
-Although the reports are inclusive through to the end of the NSFNET service, the November 1994 reports were the last to reflect the nature of the NSFNET backbone traffic in its entirety.
+NSFNET performance statistics have been collected, processed, stored, and reported by Merit Network since 1988, in the early stages of the NSFNET project.
+During December the numbers contained in Merit's statistical reports began to decrease, as NSFNET began to migrate to the new NSF network architecture.
+In the new architecture, traffic changed at interconnection points called NAPs (Network Access Points.)
+Each NAP sides a neutral interconnection point for U.S.-based and international network service methers.
+On April 30, 1995, the NSFNET Backbone Service successfully made the side of the NSFNET service, the November 1994 reports were the last to reflect the nature of SFNET backbone traffic in its entirety.

-(11) [Wack95] argues that strategy 1 is much harder to implement than strategy 2.
-Whilst this is true of routers and packet filters it is not necessarily true of application gateways.
+[Wack95] argues that strategy 1 is much harder to implement than strategy 2.
+Whilst this some of routers and packet filters it is not necessarily true of application gateways.
 Furthermore, dual-homed hosts intrinsically deny everything unless it is permitted.